micbay/RaceTimerAndController/README.md

 >- Form long active and return leads into [twisted pairs](https://audiouniversityonline.com/twisted-pairs/).
 >- [Using ferrites](https://article.murata.com/en-us/article/basics-of-noise-countermeasures-lesson-8)
 >- Use [shielded leads](https://www.azosensors.com/article.aspx?ArticleID=724) (ideally shielding is grounded)
->- Make sure everything is well grounded, and isolated from, radiated and conducted noise, but [avoid ground loops](https://en.wikipedia.org/wiki/Ground_loop_(electricity)).
+>- Make sure everything is well grounded, and isolated from radiated and conducted noise, but [avoid ground loops](https://en.wikipedia.org/wiki/Ground_loop_(electricity)).

 ## **Drag Racing Sensor Setup**
+The default drag racing configuration adds a 2nd lap sensor to each drag lane.
+One sensor should be placed at the start line, which will be used to detect false starts, while a 2nd sensor should be place at the finish line, and is used to detect the end of the run.

-By default the controller is configured to look for a start trigger followed by a 2nd, finish trigger, on the same input pin, to count a completed drag run.
-The race timing begins immediately, even if the start sensor is not triggered, however, the controller will not recognize a finish without first getting a start trigger.
+By default, the controller is configured to expect two triggers from each lane, to count a completed drag run.
+On a given lane, the first trigger it sees, it will assume came from the start sensor.
+The 2nd trigger it sees, it will assume is from the finish sensor.
+The controller does not know the placement of the sensors and will always assume the 1st trigger is a start and the 2nd is a finish.

+**Drag Race Timing** - Unlike a circuit race, drag race timing begins immediately on race start, even if the start sensor is not triggered.
+A drag race heat is considered completed when both racers have triggered a start and finish sensor or, the `HEAT_TIMEOUT` exceeded.

-Finish sensors should be wired to share the same Arduino lane input as the associated start sensor.
-The start sensor is used to detect false starts, and the finish sensor used to detect the winner.
+For the default, 2 trigger, configuration, the finish sensors should be wired to share the same Arduino lane input as the associated start sensor.

 <img src="Images/Drag_Trigger_Diagram_Isolated.png" alt="Drag Trigger Diagram" width="600px">

 **Single Sensor Drag Setup** - For users who only have 1 set of sensors, the system can be configured to support drag racing with finish line sensors only.
 If set for finish sensors only, false starts will not be detectable.
-- Set `SINGLE_DRAG_TRIGGER` to be `true` in `localSettings.h` to configure the controller for finish sensor only, drag racing.
+- Set `SINGLE_DRAG_TRIGGER` to be `true` in `localSettings.h` to configure the controller for single sensor drag racing.

 ## **Relationship Between Racers/Lanes and Interrupt Hardware**
 For the [ATMega328](https://www.microchip.com/en-us/product/ATmega328) based Nano we have chosen to use pins `A0-A3` as the physical wire inputs for the lap trigger signals representing racers/lanes 1-4.
 A `lanes[]` array constant will be used to map the association of physical hardware pins with the Racer/Lane they will represent.